rocky-linux/documentation/docs/guides/security/tailscale_vpn.md

 tailscale ip -4
 ```

-You will also get a non-routable Tailscale IPv6 address:
+It will also get a RFC 4193 (Unique Local Address) Tailscale IPv6 address:

 ```bash
 tailscale ip -6